-- Knead the dough: Keep the dough in the mixer and beat for an additional 2 minutes or knead by hand on a lightly floured surface for 2 minutes.
+- Knead the dough: Keep the dough in the mixer (and switch to the dough hook if you used the paddle) and beat for an additional 2 minutes OR knead by hand on a lightly floured surface for 2 minutes.
 Dough is soft, yet heavy.

 - 1st Rise: Lightly grease a large bowl with olive oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 1-2 hours or until double in size.
 (I always let it rise on the counter.
 Takes about 2 hours.
 For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)